 Tips for Low Porosity Hair:

-- Use indirect heat when deep conditioning.
-Try using a thermal heat cap or hooded dryer to help the penetrating ingredients absorb into the hair shaft and nourish your curls.
-Don’t layer on too many products, as your cuticles can only absorb so much.
+- Use indirect heat when deep conditioning.You can use a thermal heat cap or hooded dryer to help the penetrating ingredients seep into your hair shaft.
+Be careful not to apply too many products, as your cuticles will only be able absorb so much.

 Tips for Medium Porosity Hair:

-- Focus more on maintaining an already balanced proportion of moisture/protein
+- Focus more on maintaining an already balanced proportion of moisture/protein.